Anxiety Therapy - a mind-body approach

 My mind-body treatment approach for anxiety

-I draw from different therapeutic approaches and take into account your preferences, needs, and pace.
-Together, we shape the therapy so it feels supportive, meaningful, and right for you.
+I draw from different therapeutic approaches and tailor therapy to your needs, preferences, and pace, so it feels supportive and meaningful.

-I generally approach anxiety from 2 angles: the mind and the body.
+I approach anxiety through both the mind and the body.

 Alongside this, I work with the body through Focusing.
-Anxiety doesn’t live only in the mind — it’s also experienced physically, often as tightness, restlessness, pressure, a knot in the stomach, or a sense that something isn’t quite right.
+Anxiety doesn’t live only in the mind — it’s often felt physically as tightness, restlessness, pressure, or a sense that something isn’t quite right.
 In Focusing, we gently turn towards these bodily experiences rather than pushing them away.